Cyber Monday: Australia

-Beginning at 7 pm AEDT on November 20, 2012, Australian online retailers decided to hold a similar event for the first time, dubbed "Click Frenzy".
+At 7 p.m.
+AEDT on November 20, 2012, Australian online retailers held a similar event for the first time, dubbed "Click Frenzy".
 Many websites immediately crashed, went offline, or had major server issues, including the Click Frenzy promotion website.
 David Jones, a major retailer, ran a competing sale dubbed 'Christmas Frenzy' on the same date.

 Belgium

 In Belgium, Cyber Monday has gained popularity since 2016.
-Due to efforts off several major online shops launching large Cyber Monday campaigns, the average revenue during Cyber Monday has increased with 50% compared to the 2015 edition.
+Due to several major online shops' Cyber Monday campaigns, the average revenue during Cyber Monday has increased by 50% compared to the 2015 edition.

 Canada

-Cyber Monday came to Canada in 2008.
-The National Post featured an article published on November 25, 2010, stating that the parity of the Canadian dollar with the US dollar caused many Canadian retailers to have Black Friday and Cyber Monday sales of their own.
-According to the article, an estimated 80% of Canadians were expected to participate in Black Friday and Cyber Monday sales.
-Speculation has been made that with all major US television broadcasters—which are typically available to Canadians—emphasizing Black Friday and Cyber Monday sales for stores that are also doing business in Canada, Canadian retailers needed to mimic sales offerings in order to keep Canadian dollars from being spent in the US.
+Cyber Monday came to Canada in 2008 when the parity of the Canadian dollar with the US dollar caused Canadian retailers to have Black Friday and Cyber Monday sales of their own.
+It has been speculated that Canadian retailers attempted to mimic US sales offerings to keep Canadian dollars from being spent in the US.
+According to a 2010 article featured by the National Post, an estimated 80% of Canadians were expected to participate in Black Friday and Cyber Monday sales.
 By 2011, around 80% of online retailers in Canada were participating in Cyber Monday.

 Chile

 Chile's first Cyber Monday took place on November 28, 2011.
-The companies participating in the event are participants in the Santiago Chamber of Commerce's Electronic Commerce Committee.
-In 2015 the Chilean Cyber Monday had 85 stores participating, 390.000 transactions and US$83 million in sales.
-36% of that was mobile.
-In 2016 Cyber Monday will be held on November 7.
-140 companies are registered as official partners.
+The companies participating in the event were participants in the Santiago Chamber of Commerce's Electronic Commerce Committee.
+In 2015, the Chilean Cyber Monday had 85 stores participating, 390,000 transactions, and US$83 million in sales.